kant/sharpapp/README.md

   <a href="#license">License</a>
 </p>

-SharpApp is a free and portable tool building upon a PowerShell engine and community powered script files for disabling telemetry functions in Windows 10, uninstalling preinstalled apps and automating other tasks after a clean Installation of Windows 10.
+Sharpapp is a free and portable tool building upon a PowerShell engine and community powered script files for disabling telemetry functions in Windows 10, uninstalling preinstalled apps and automating other tasks after a clean Installation of Windows 10.

 ![screenshot](https://github.com/mirinsoft/sharpapp/blob/master/the-new-sharpapp.png)